'Speeches Punctuated with Resounding Slaps': Law, Expansion, Hierarchy, Resistance

+The first workshop in the series was held in June 2017 at the Museo de Arte Moderno in Mexico City.
 The aim of the second workshop is to take this collaboration further by opening the project up to new contributors, and nailing down its implications for critique and resistance.
 For example, are the ‘speeches’ of our leaders — so quickly congealed into ‘hard’ international law — necessarily ‘punctuated with resounding slaps’*(to borrow a sound-image from the Futurists’ proto-fascist war on ‘passéism’)?
 If they are, must we meet this violence, meted out by law, with more law or with more violence?
 Are there other tools at our disposal?

 - The innovations made by fascist international lawyers and theorists of the international in Italy, Japan, France, Germany, Spain, Argentina, Hungary, Croatia, Mexico and elsewhere during the 1920s, 30s and early 40s;